theintern/intern-tutorial/README.md

 });
 ```

 We've now configured Intern!
-The next step is to write tests and tell Intern to run them.
+The next step is to write tests and to tell Intern to run them.

 ## Step 3: Write a unit test